Networking in New Zealand

 - And, most importantly, a message from a stranger is not likely to be viewed with suspicion and might be answered.

-Anna’s tips for connecting comfortably in NZ:
+Anna’s tips for connecting successfully in NZ:

 - Keep it reasonably informal - we don’t tend to use titles, and prefer a first-name basis, even when we don’t know someone.
 We don’t call generally call people ‘Sir’ or “Madam”, and rather than feel respected, your NZ listener (or reader) may feel awkward.